Integrative Cancer Care • London

 • Your priorities (what matters most right now)

-For the detailed safety framework, see: safety, governance & consent.
+For the full safety framework, see: safety, governance & consent.
 For coordination principles, see: working with your oncology team.

 Therapy hubs (learn more, when you’re ready)